CELPIP Practice

 3. Ignoring Time Limits

 Many candidates run out of time on Listening or Reading.
 Practice under timed conditions.
-Skip hard questions and return later — don’t lose points on easy ones because you got stuck.
+Skip hard questions and return later—don’t lose points on easy ones because you got stuck.
+These CELPIP listening mistakes and CELPIP reading mistakes are preventable with structured practice.

 4. Mispronouncing Common Words